-Case Study Highlight: Committing to 100% Green Power
+Committing to 100% Green Power

-Some of Bellevue's largest employers are leading the way with ambitious environmental commitments, to reduce their greenhouse gas emissions, purchase renewable energy, and reduce waste.
-T-Mobile is 95% of the way toward achieving its 100% renewable energy goal by 2021, Microsoft upped its environmental commitments and now plans to be carbon negative by 2030, and Amazon has committed to 100% renewable energy by 2025 and net zero emissions by 2040.
+Some of Bellevue's largest employers are leading the way with ambitious environmental commitments to reduce their greenhouse gas emissions, purchase renewable energy, and reduce waste.
+T-Mobile is 95 percent of the way toward achieving its 100 percent renewable energy goal by 2021; Microsoft upped its environmental commitments and now plans to be carbon negative by 2030; and Amazon has committed to 100 percent renewable energy by 2025 and net zero emissions by 2040.
 These companies are proving that clean energy is not only good for the environment, but also a smart investment.

-In addition to these large-scale efforts, Bellevue residents and small businesses are purchasing nearly 32MwH of renewable energy through PSE's residential, commercial, and solar choice programs.
-The City of Bellevue has installed solar arrays and the Crossroads Community Center and Bellevue Service Center, and has also helped local non-profits Kidsquest and the Boys and Girls club receive grants to install rooftop solar.
-Bellevue now has over 430 solar installations, with a generating capacity of 4,578kW.
-The City is continuing to partner with PSE to support potential community solar projects and additional phases of PSE's Green Direct program, for companies to purchase 100% locally produced renewable energy.
+In addition to these large-scale efforts, Bellevue residents and small businesses are purchasing nearly 32 MWh of renewable energy through PSE's residential, commercial, and solar choice programs.
+The City of Bellevue has installed solar arrays at the Crossroads Community Center and Bellevue Service Center, and has also helped local non-profits KidsQuest and the Boys and Girls Club receive grants to install rooftop solar.
+Bellevue now has over 430 solar installations, with a generating capacity of 4,578 kW.
+The City is continuing to partner with PSE to support potential community solar projects and additional phases of PSE's Green Direct program for companies to purchase 100 percent clean, renewable energy.
 Partnerships like these will be essential to achieving the renewable energy goals of the Environmental Stewardship Plan.